sungjoonpark93/nest_vnn/README.md

-# NeST-VNN: A visible neural network model for drug response prediction
+# NeST-VNN: A visible neural network model for drug response prediction using a data-driven map of cancer protein assemblies
-NeST-VNN is an interpretable neural network-based model that predicts cell response to a drug. the first explainable data-driven method for cancer therapeutic response prediction, in which cell structure is modeled using a hierarchical map of tumor cell systems.
+NeST-VNN is an interpretable neural network-based model that predicts cell response to a drug.
+The first explainable data-driven method for cancer therapeutic response prediction, in which cell structure is modeled using a hierarchical map of tumor cell systems, called NeST (https://idekerlab.ucsd.edu/nest/).
 This framework integrates information across multiple levels of cancer cell biology to understand drug response, and can serve to identify and explain biomarkers for clinical application.